ThomasBrouwer/BNMTF_ARD/README.md

 Python code, for the models, cross-validation methods, and model selection.

 #### /models/
 Python classes for the BNMF and BNMTF models: Gibbs sampling, Variational Bayes, Iterated Conditional Modes, and non-probabilistic versions.
+Each class contains both the version with ARD, and without.
 - **/distributions/** - Contains code for obtaining draws of the exponential, Gaussian, and Truncated Normal distributions.
 Also has code for computing the expectation and variance of these distributions.
 - **/kmeans/** - Contains a class for performing K-means clustering on a matrix, when some of the values are unobserved.
 From my [other Github project](https://github.com/ThomasBrouwer/kmeans_missing).
 - **bnmf_gibbs.py** - Implementation of Gibbs sampler for Bayesian non-negative matrix factorisation (BNMF), extended to take into account missing values.
 Initially introduced by Schmidt et al. 2009.